shnewto/bevy-procedural-geometry/README.md

 # bevy-prodecural-geometry

-using bevy to render procedurally generated 3d "terrain"
+using bevy to procedurally generate and render 3d "terrain"